 Laurel has always been the apple of the church’s eye.
 Despite the hate mail and death threats, she knows she’s saving the sinners of the world before the end of days arrives.
 However, when Laurel joins social media she’s faced for the first time with the outside world, and soon everything she believes is called into question.
 3w, 4m.

-Commissioned by Curious Theatre Company, Finalist for the 2017 Emerald Prize, and recently developed at Perry Mansfield Festival of New Works
+Commissioned by Curious Theatre Company, Finalist for the 2017 Emerald Prize, developed at Perry Mansfield Festival of New Works and Durango New PlayFest

 Margo has everything — great marriage, flourishing career, adoring husband– until she is given the devastating news – her unborn baby has a hole in its head.
 Suddenly faced with the difficult decision to terminate the pregnancy, Margo decides the best way to cope with her grief is by entering a pageant where women compete to be crowned Little House on the Prairie’s Laura Ingalls Wilder.
 3w, 2m.

 Commissioned by Sideshow Theatre Company, Finalist for the 2017 NNPN Showcase of New Work